seung-lab/neuroglancer/src/neuroglancer/datasource/precomputed/README.md

 may be arbitrary, provided that the total number of pixels is equal to the product of the x, y, and z dimensions of the subvolume, and that the 1-D array obtained by concatenating the horizontal rows of the image corresponds to the flattened `[x, y, z]` Fortran-order representation of the subvolume.

+### `"fpzip"` encoding

+The subvolume data is encoded using the [fpzip algorithm](https://computation.llnl.gov/projects/floating-point-compression).
+Once decoded from the fpzip format, the result is identical to a
+`"raw"` encoded volume.

+#### `"kempressed"` encoding

+`"kempressed"` encoding is an fpzip variant where we first add two to all elements.
+Since all our values are between 0 and 1 inclusive, this effectively sets the exponent field within the float identically across all elements.
+We also interchange the last two axes from XYZC to XYCZ as this helps cluster related values better on anisotropic datasets.

 ### `"compressed_segmentation"` encoding